reddgr/chatbot-response-scoring-scbn-rqtl/README.md

 ## 7. SC Features (Specificity Score, Coherency Score)
 - Definition and calculation of Specificity and Coherency scores.
 - Visualization of Specificity and Coherency scores through histograms and hexbin plots.
-- Relative score calculation.
+- Relative scores analysis.

 ## 8. Token Length Features (Brevity Score)
-- Tokenization examples and exploration of disparities in token counts.
+- Tokenization examples and exploration of the dataset.
 - Calculation of Brevity scores and their visualization through histograms and hexbin plots.
 - Compilation of SCBN (Specificity, Coherency, Brevity, Novelty) scores.